 Vaccination is the best way to prevent rubella.
 Rubella vaccine in combination with mumps and measles (MMR) is routinely given soon after a child's first birthday.
 A second dose is given as part of a combination vaccine for measles, mumps, rubella and varicella (MMRV) at 4-6 years of age.
-The vaccine is publicly funded (free) in Ontario.
 Speak to your health care provider about the vaccine.
 If you do not have a health care provider, call the Vaccine Preventable Disease Team at the health unit.